 The ECE Department, the College and the University support student efforts to survey the career landscape and make careful, informed employment decisions.
 Whether they choose a more traditional engineering direction or look for a related career in finance, consulting, teaching or law, there is ample opportunity to engage company representatives and explore career options.
 Those students interested in pursuing a startup will find the entrepreneurial education, training and university infrastructure available to assist their interests and efforts.

 ECE faculty and staff advisors are available to help students evaluate their career pathway in academe and industry.
-The ECE Office of Alumni & Student Relations provides opportunities to engage industry directly and make important career connections.
+The ECE Office of Alumni & Employer Relations provides opportunities to engage industry directly and make important career connections.